MicrosoftDocs/azure-aks-docs/articles/aks/extended-zones.md

   - Digital in-store experiences
   - Connected worker

-To learn more, see the [Azure Extended Zones overview](/azure/extended-zones/overview)
+To learn more, see the [Azure Extended Zones overview][aez-overview] /azure/extended-zones/overview

 ## What is AKS for Extended Zones?